-The Society’s Journal provides articles and book reviews on topics related to Australian Catholic history.
+The Journal of the Australian Catholic Historical Society publishes articles and book reviews on topics related to Australian Catholic history.
 It has been published since 1954.

 Those with access to university or state libraries can find articles back to volume 1 via Informit.

 Articles and book reviews may be submitted for publication.
 They should relate to aspects within the broad spectrum of Australian Catholic history.
 Articles accepted for the Journal generally have not been previously published.
 They could include papers delivered to the Society.
 Lengths should be normally no more than 5000 words per article and 600 words for a book review.
 Articles submitted for publication should be factual and based on research; a paper based on a thesis would be appropriate.
 Nothing submitted for publication should be defamatory.